hodzanassredin/hodzanassredin.github.com/_posts/2015-04-18-fsharp_and_azure.md

 {% endhighlight %}
 #Big problems
-We build some code, which allows us to express distributed computations for azure platform.
+We created some code, which allows us to express distributed computations for azure platform.
 Very interesting, but now we are using Microservices pattern.
 You can read more here http://microservices.io/patterns/microservices.html.
-We can decompose our algorithms into small pieces and they could be deployed separately without breaking currently executed pipelines.
-Our system described above have a lot of problems which are really difficult to solve.
+We can decompose our algorithms into small pieces and they could be deployed separately without breaking currently executing pipelines.
+Unfortunately our system described above have a lot of problems which are really difficult to solve.
 With all that hype about Microserices I read many articles and unfortunately found no answers to my questions.
 Let us start from our solution description.
 Our solution has possibility to express only SEQUENTIAL pipelines with a primitive error handling.
 That’s all.
 No possibility to express cancellation,  loops, if conditions and other control flow operators, fork/join parallelization.
 Even with only sequential pipelines, it is damn hard to use.
 1. It is hard to test.
-You can easily test pieces, but really difficult to abstract full execution context.
+You can easily test pieces, but it is really difficult to abstract full execution context for all pipelines.
 2. It is hard to add a new pipeline.
 There is many possible ways to shoot yourself in the foot.
 First you need to decompose pipeline into small pieces.
 Decide for every piece which worker should execute it.
 Create message classes for every piece of work.
-Decide what it is an incoming param from a client and what should be calculated, for every message class.
 3. Caching.
 Just no words.
 Main strategy is to cache only in our api facade in other words on client side.
 4. Debugging.
 5. Message classes reuse for different tasks involves transport of unused data.
-6. a lot of POCO classes for messages
+6. Maintain a lot of POCO classes for messages
 7. Pipeline represented in message builder is hard to read and understand.
-All problems solving increases time from requirement to release.
+All from that list increases time from requirement to release.
 It is just takes too long to decompose, workaround problems with control flow and test.

 #Ideal solution in theory
 So currently in our project, we have a lot of boilerplate code with workarounds, which are hard to support.
 Some time ago, I started to think how can we solve that problems.
-Main idea was is to use some actor framework like akka.net or Orleans.
-But after some attempts to emulate system on a local computer I found that they solves only part of problems.
+Main idea was to use some actor framework like akka.net or Orleans.
+But after some attempts to emulate system on a local computer I found that they can't solve all that problems.
 There is again small pieces of more complex pipelines.
 There is no abstract way to compose complex pipelines in code.
 Quote from @runarorama's twitter  "Actors are an implementation detail for higher-order constructs, not a programming model".
 Also there are some problems from a types point of view in akka. http://stew.vireo.org/posts/I-hate-akka/.
 Depression, depression, depression.
 However, several days ago I received a question in twitter from @zahardzhan: "Do you use monads described in your blog in practice?"
 My answer was "NO".
 I decided to refresh my memories and read my posts just for fun.
-And after reading of a post about Workflow monad http://hodzanassredin.github.io/2014/07/07/real_world_monad_problem.html I decided to use a way described in this post to express pipelines as workflows, but after some thoughts and experiments it was transformed into something new.
+And after reading of a post about Workflow monad http://hodzanassredin.github.io/2014/07/07/real_world_monad_problem.html I decided to use a way described in this post to express pipelines as workflows, and after some thoughts and experiments it was transformed into something new.
 So let’s, as we do in the post about workflow monad, start from an ideal solution which allows us to do:
 1. Express pipeline as a simple code.
 2. Separate What from How
-3. Send in messages only information that we need for next steps.
+3. Send, in message, only information that we need for next steps.
-4. Avoid a lot of POCOs (and replace them by POFFos(plai old fsharp functions :-)
+4. Avoid a lot of POCOs (and replace them by POFFos(plain old fsharp functions :-)
 5. Could be easily tested.
 6. Keep workers as simple as possible.
-7. Dynamically choose next worker based on available resources for execution of next step.
+7. Dynamically choose next worker based on available resources for execution of a next step.
 8. If resources of current system satisfies all current pipeline requirements do it right here in one place.
-Maybe in web site action without any queues and workers?
+Maybe in web site's action without any queues and workers?
 9. Add basic support for cycles and other control flow operators

-As you can see I did not list here other problems and are going to start from a something simple and after that add new possibilities one by one.
+As you can see I did not list here other problems and I'm going to start from a something simple and after that add new possibilities one by one.

 #FSharp solution
 I'm not going to write about whole way of thinking just describe my solution in short and show you some code.
 I decided to write a computation expression builder, which could do everything described above.
 1. We can write simple fsharp code inside a builder
-2. A function expresses what and builder expresses how to build pipeline.
-In addition, run function expresses where and how.
+2. A function says what should do a pipeline and builder says how to compose the pipeline.
+In addition, run function says where and how to execute the pipeline.
 3. Use fsharp possibility to serialize a closure.
 4. The same as 3
 5. We could implement different run function for testing
 6. Our workers should only receive fsharp function as serialized message, deserialize it and invoke run function with func from the message as param.
-7. Our builder should build a function, which accepts environment as an argument, and break execution if current environment did not satisfies requested resources and return to a run function information about requested resources and function which will continue work from resource request point, all previously executes code will be skipped and all calculated data will be stored as closure fields.
+7. Our builder should build a function, which accepts environment as an argument, and break execution if current environment did not satisfies requested resources and return, to a run function, information about requested resources and a function which will continue to work from resource request point, all previously executes code will be skipped and all calculated data will be stored as closure fields.
 Run function should check builder execution result and send not finished closure to a worker which satisfies requested resources.
 8. Builder should return calculated value if no unsatisfied resources requested
 9. we have it for free form the language